tasdikrahman/tasdikrahman.com/content/posts/2026-04-29-home-lab-humble-beginnings.md

 Now, on what things I am thinking of hosting in the future.
 I was thinking of having a self-hosted version of Splitwise and a task manager running on the home server, potentially something which is written in go or Rust.
 The reason for that would be mostly just to be able to peek under the hood and be able to understand quickly.
 On why these two languages, Rust, I want to start learning/reading/writing and go I write for everyday things for myself and at work.

 For future services, on my list to be added is paperless as for document management and potentially having an image server.
-For hosting my own photos, for that, I was thinking Immich.
+For hosting my own photos, for that, I was thinking [Immich](https://immich.app).
 I was also mulling over the idea of running my own LLM on the server, which I can point to as a local model.
 For example, exploring the Gemma models from Google, but I have not yet had time to explore this more.
 Probably also something which I'll do after I increase the RAM, if I find it limiting when I try.

 I'll share a post on how I set up actual budget with the configuration that it has, just for my own reference and also future work which I am putting on my home server.

 ## Backups

 The number one reason I was not trying to put everything on to the server immediately was because I have not yet figured out backups on this machine.
 Not that any of the things which I've set up as of now are generating huge amounts of data or handling huge amounts of data, but this is a problem which will obviously come.
-Given I wanted to take an approach of a very laid-back setup where I would not have to deal with it day in and day out, this is something which I still have to figure out, and I think I'll most likely go with restic for backups and parking it at either Backblaze or a hetzner
+Given I wanted to take an approach of a very laid-back setup where I would not have to deal with it day in and day out, this is something which I still have to figure out, and I think I'll most likely go with [restic](https://restic.net) for backups and parking it at either [Backblaze](https://www.backblaze.com) or a [Hetzner](https://www.hetzner.com)

 I wanted to also share my nix OS configuration, which I have as of now and here's the link for it.